What is RAM (random access memory)?

 In the early 1990s, clock speeds were synchronized with the introduction of synchronous dynamic RAM, or SDRAM.
 By synchronizing a computer's memory with the inputs from the processor, computers were able to execute tasks faster.

 However, the original single data rate SDRAM (SDR SDRAM) reached its limit quickly.
-Around the year 2000, double data rate synchronous Random Access Memory (DDR SRAM) was developed.
-This moved data twice in a single clock cycle, at the start and the end.
+Around the year 2000, double data rate SDRAM (DDR SRAM) was introduced.
+DDR SRAM moved data twice in a single clock cycle, at the start and the end.

-DDR SDRAM has evolved three times, with DDR2, DDR3 and DDR4, and each iteration has brought improved data throughput speeds and reduced power use.
-However, each DDR version has been incompatible with earlier ones because, with each iteration, data is handled in larger batches.
+Since its introduction, DDR SDRAM has continued to evolve.
+The second generation was called DDR2, followed by DDR3 and DDR4, and finally DDR5, the latest generation.
+Each generation has brought improved data throughput speeds and reduced power use.
+However, generations were incompatible with earlier versions because data was being handled in larger batches.

-Graphics double data rate (GDDR) SDRAM is used in graphics and video cards.
+Graphics DDR (GDDR) is another type of SDRAM that is used in graphics and video cards.
 Like DDR SDRAM, the technology enables data to be moved at various points in a CPU clock cycle.
-However, it runs at higher voltages and has less strict timing than DDR SDRAM.
+However, GDDR runs at higher voltages and has less strict timing than DDR SDRAM.

-With parallel tasks, such as 2D and 3D video rendering, tight access times aren't as necessary, and GDDR can enable the higher speeds and memory bandwidth needed for GPU performance.
+With parallel tasks, such as 2D and 3D video rendering, tight access times aren't as necessary, and GDDR can enable the higher speeds and memory bandwidth needed for graphics processing unit (GPU) performance.

-Similar to DDR, GDDR has gone through several generations of development, with each providing more performance and lower power consumption.
-GDDR6 is the latest generation of graphics memory.
+Similar to DDR, GDDR has gone through several generations of development, with each version delivering greater performance and lower power consumption.
+GDDR7 is the latest generation of graphics memory.

 RAM vs. virtual memory

-One downside to virtual memory is that it can slow a computer because data must be mapped between the virtual and physical memory.
+One downside to virtual memory is that it can cause a computer to operate slowly because data must be mapped between the virtual and physical memory.
 With physical memory alone, programs work directly from RAM.